By James – Master Electrician, 29 years of experience

 3. Check Your Electrical Connections

-If nothing else works, you might want to try seeing if there’s a loose connection leading to the GFCI outlet.
+If nothing else works, you might want to try seeing if there’s a loose connection leading to or from the GFCI outlet.
 Luckily, this is pretty easy in most cases.

 Start by turning off the main breaker for the house, and then unscrew the outlet you want to look at from the wall.
 There may be a loose terminal screw, a loose stab-in connection, or a wire connector with one or more loose wires.